Overview and Routes

 Locals will know their own best ways.
 For others, though, these directions are easiest to follow:

-From the parking lot, hike south past the visitor center to the third overlook of the falls.
+Hike toward the river and the third overlook of the falls (the one farthest downstream and closest to the parking area).
 Look downstream from the overlook and spot Microdome.
 Then go back to the main path heading south.
 Just past the turnoff to the overlook you just visited, look for a wooden fence on your left.
-Follow that fence to an obvious break in it, and then walk out onto the boulders.
+Follow that fence until you see a use trail leading out to the rocks, and then walk out onto the boulders.
 Hop, walk, and scramble to Microdome and then descend right (downstream) from the top of Microdome.
 The Fish Face appears shortly after you round a buttress; when locating it, remember that the wall faces downstream.

 The park is open from 7 A.M. until dark.
 There is an admission fee, good for three days, of $5 per vehicle or $3 per person entering on foot or by bicycle.